iutools/iutools.github.io/index.md

-# iutools: language tools for Inuktut
+# iutools: apps and components for the Inuktut language

 _iutools_ is an Open Source project that aims at developing basic language tools for Inuktut, the language of the Inuit people.

+More details in the project's [README file](https://github.com/iutools/iutools/blob/master/README.md)

 It includes "user facing" tools like:
 - Spell checker